NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 points, that may not be easy to collect.
 Alternatively, the images and cameras can be used as they are, and the absolute position of the output point clouds can be corrected in post-processing.
-For that, ASP provides a tool named ``pc_align``.
-It aligns a 3D terrain to a much more accurately positioned (if potentially sparser) dataset.
+For that, ASP provides a tool named ``pc_align`` (:numref:`pc_align`).

+This program aligns a 3D terrain to a much more accurately positioned (if potentially sparser) dataset.
 Such datasets can be made up of GPS measurements (in the case of Earth), or from laser altimetry instruments on satellites, such as ICESat/GLASS for Earth, LRO/LOLA on the Moon, and MGS/MOLA on Mars.
 Under the hood, ``pc_align`` uses the Iterative Closest Point algorithm (ICP) (both the point-to-plane and point-to-point flavors are supported, and with point-to-point ICP it is also possible to solve for a scale change).

 The ``pc_align`` tool requires another input, an a priori guess for the maximum displacement we expect to see as result of alignment, i.e., by